 ATLANTA'S MIDFIELD 1980-1981: THE FIRST FULL YEAR

 Eastern aircraft lined up along concourse C circa 1980-1981.
+From the Eastern Air Lines Collections.

 A similar view of the entirety of concourse C with concourse D seen at far right.
 The ground level commuter airline gate was located at the south end of the concourse and a Southeastern Commuter Airlines Riley Dove can be seen at bottom right.
 The jetways on either side of the commuter gate were used by Lockheed Air Terminal and handled charter flights from various companies.

 Another wonderful view of concourse C, facing northwest.
 Concourse B and the northern tip of concourse A can be seen to the left and the Hangar One complex, including the relocated 1948 "temporary terminal", is at top center just above the taxiing British Caledonian DC-10.
 Two Southeastern Commuter Airlines Doves can be seen at bottom left.
-Notice on the far end of concourse B , near the top center of the photo, Eastern built a large corrugated metal shed to handle ground equipment.
+Notice on the far end of concourse B , near the top center of the photo, Eastern built a large shed to handle ground equipment.

 Concourse C, facing southwest.
 From this perspective, concourses B and A are off to the right.